python/cpython/Doc/library/configparser.rst

    print config.get('Section1', 'foo', 0, {'bar': 'Documentation',
                                            'baz': 'evil'})

 Defaults are available in all three types of ConfigParsers.
 They are used in interpolation if an option used is not defined elsewhere. ::

-   import configparser
+   import ConfigParser

    # New instance with 'bar' and 'baz' defaulting to 'Life' and 'hard' each
-   config = configparser.SafeConfigParser({'bar': 'Life', 'baz': 'hard'})
+   config = ConfigParser.SafeConfigParser({'bar': 'Life', 'baz': 'hard'})
    config.read('example.cfg')

    print config.get('Section1', 'foo') # -> "Python is fun!"
    config.remove_option('Section1', 'bar')
    config.remove_option('Section1', 'baz')